How Auto Insurance Works

 Can Auto Insurance Claims Be Denied?

 Yes.
 Auto insurance claims can be denied because you didn't provide the type of information that's required, or you took actions that voided your coverage.
-You might have a claim denied for reasons such as:
+You might have a claim denied, and even be rejected for coverage, for reasons such as:

 - You don't have coverage for the damages you're seeking